-Alex Murdaugh murder trial: Bomb threat, obscene gestures and GoFundMe controversy
+Bomb threat, outbursts and GoFundMe: How Alex Murdaugh’s murder trial became a circus

 The case involving Alex Murdaugh appears to have it all when it comes to drama and plot twists.

-It’s then little surprise that his murder trial now going on in Walterboro, South Carolina has captivated the public all across America.
+It’s then little surprise that his murder trial now going on in Walterboro, South Carolina, has captivated the public all across America.

-But it should then also come as little surprise to see the high-profile case spilling out into a circus far beyond the testimony jurors are hearing in the courtroom.
+But it should then also come as little surprise to see the high-profile case spilling out into a spectacle far beyond the testimony jurors are hearing in the courtroom.

 In a single dramatic week this week, the trial has been rocked by a bomb threat, apparently obscene gestures and bad behaviour from the Murdaugh family members and a controversial GoFundMe account.